 The early results based on customer reviews – and my personal experience owning one for 2 months – are that the Roomba 980 is the smart vac we’ve all been waiting for.

 The higher suction power is noticeable, especially on carpets and the app works flawlessly so far for me.
 You can read my latest full review right here.

 The main sticking point is price.
 And it’s a MAJOR sticking point for some.
-Usually retailing for close to $900 (For the latest prices and discounts, check here) , this is currently THE most expensive robot vacuum on the market.
+Usually retailed for a high price (For the latest prices and discounts, check here), this is currently THE most expensive robot vacuum on the market.

-On cost, Neato has undercut iRobot by about $200, a significant difference.
+On cost, Neato has undercut iRobot by a great deal of money, a significant difference.
 You can check this listing for the latest deals on the 980.

 Pros: Well designed app interface, has carpet “boost” mode to auto-detect carpets and turn on extra suction, comes standard with HEPA filters, and new state of the art “VSLAM” navigation system (scans the whole room better).